-(1) There is created an action known as a petition for a risk protection order.

-(2) A petition for a risk protection order may be filed by a petitioner.

-(3) A petition for a risk protection order must be filed in the county where the petitioner's law enforcement office is located, as applicable, or the county where the respondent resides.
+- (1) There is created an action known as a petition for a temporary mental health order of protection. - (2) A petition for a temporary mental health order of protection may be filed by a law enforcement officer or law enforcement agency. - (3) A petition for a temporary mental health order of protection must be filed in the county where the petitioner's law enforcement office is located or the county where the respondent resides.

-(4) A petition for a risk protection order does not require either party to be represented by an attorney.

-(5) Notwithstanding another law to the contrary, attorney fees must not be awarded in any proceeding under this section.
+- (4) A petition for a temporary mental health order of protection does not require either party to be represented by an attorney. - (5) Notwithstanding any other law, attorney fees must not be awarded in any proceeding under this section.